ScratchLang/ScratchLang/README.md

 scratchlang
 ```

-To code, edit the .sl(es) in you favorite glorified text editor like VSC or Atom.
+To code, edit the .slg(es) in you favorite glorified text editor like VSC or Atom.

 To add assets, put them in the "assets" folder for the chosen sprite (or stage)
 # Dependencies